EzJacob/ReplaceColors/README.md

 # ReplaceColors
-Python script to replace specific RGB values in an image with different RGB colors.
+Python script to replace specific RGB values of images with different RGB colors.

 **Note**